oscardelama/ImageJ-colorMatrix-js/README.md

 For the each of the **Red Channel**, **Green Channel** and **Blue Channel** parameters you must select one of the opened images.

 *colorMatrix* will try to guess which of the opened images corresponds to each parameter and will show the dialog with those image titles selected as default values.
 The guessing is made by checking the image titles.
-If any of them contain the sub-strings "_r", "_g" or "_b" (for red, green and blue), it will be selected as the default image for the corresponding RGB channel.
+If any of them contains the sub-strings "_r", "_g" or "_b" (for red, green and blue), it will be selected as the default image for the corresponding RGB channel.
 If there is no matching, *colorMatrix* will just select the first image in the *ImageJ* list of opened images.
 In any case, you can override this default selection and pick up the image you really want to use for each channel.

 ### Output Image Options ###